MarcusHoltz/docker-gitlab-runner/README.md

 Cloudflare can provide a nameserver for almost any domain, allowing us to use Cloudflare's API to create temporary TXT records for SSL domain validation.

-For help with creating a Token in Cloudflare, watch this [LinuxCloudHacks video](https://youtu.be/NziF6Srh-08?si=j6HHxMJCfz-hYkZp&t=388) for a quick how-to.
+For help with creating a Token in Cloudflare, visit [Cloudflare's docs on creating a token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) for a quick how-to.

 Once you have the token,